SimulPiscator/AirSane/README.md

 by AirSane should be immediately available.
 In 'Printers and Scanners', exported scanners will be listed with a type of 'Bonjour Scanner'.
+### Mopria client on Android (broken)
+Until version 1.2.8 of the Mopria client, AirSane scanners would be detected and were available to scan.
+Since version 1.2.8, AirSane scanners are no longer displayed.
+With the current version 1.3.4, it is no longer possible to manually enter the URL of an AirSane scanner.

 ## Build for OpenWRT